 - Have a GPA of 3.30 or higher in courses applicable to the BS in Civil Engineering.

 - Complete an approved design or research project (other than projects completed in CE A438) prior to applying for graduation.
 Gain project approval through a written proposal submitted to the project advisor no later than the semester prior to applying for graduation.
 Present an oral presentation and written report of project results eight weeks prior to scheduled graduation.
-The project proposal and final written report must be approved by the student’s academic advisor and the chair of Civil Engineering Department.
+The project proposal and final written report must be approved by the student’s academic advisor and the chair of the Department of Civil Engineering.